notaphplover/axel/README.md

 kubectl apply -f ./kubernetes
 ```

 Wait for the pods to be ready.
-Once they are, the API should be accesed through the external IP of the `backend-service` service
+Once they are, the API should be accesed through the external IP of the `api-server-service` service

 ```
-kubectl get services backend-service
+kubectl get services api-server-service
 ```